Wrocław Opera: Polish period

 Following the inclusion of Breslau into Poland in 1945, the Lower Silesian Opera made its inaugural performance in Polish Wrocław on September 8, 1945, with Stanisław Moniuszko's Halka directed by Stanislaw Drabik.
 From 1945 to 1950 the building housed not only the Opera, but also theater, puppet theater and operetta performances.
-In 1997 the current Director Ewa Michnik, undertook the idea to use other venues during the complete rehab of the building (1997–2006).
+In 1997 the Director Ewa Michnik undertook the idea to use other venues during the complete rehab of the building (1997–2006).
 She created a series of mega-productions that took place around the city including the Centennial Hall, The National Museum courtyard and banks of the Oder River.
 This tradition became a trademark of Wrocław Opera and continues to this day.
 The super productions are famous for interesting surroundings, attractive decorations and guest actors.
 The Opera also organized Wagner festivals building on the tradition of Wagner's involvement with Wrocław Opera.
 The current repertoire of the Opera House includes Kot w butach (Puss in Boots) by Bogdan Pawłowski and Matka czarnoskrzydłych snów by Hanna Kulenty.

 In 2014, the opera house received 105,451 visitors.

 In 2017, Leszek Możdżer's opera Immanuel Kant based on the works of Thomas Bernhard premiered at the Wrocław Opera.

 Present-day administration

-In September 2020, Halina Ołdakowska was appointed the director of the Wrocław Opera.
-Mariusz Kwiecień currently serves as the artistic director of the opera house while Bassem Akiki is the opera's music director.
+In July 2023, Tomasz Janczak was appointed the director of the Wrocław Opera, and Michał Znaniecki was appointed artistic director.
+The pair had been serving in these roles on an interim basis since March 2023, following the resignation of Halina Ołdakowska and Mariusz Kwiecień.
+Adam Banaszak is the opera's music director.